Pakman450/Pakman450/README.md

 # Hi there 👋
 <div align="justify">
-My name is Steven Pak (Pharm.D), and I am an aspiring Full Stack Developer with a pharmacy and drug design background.
-Right now, I am a candidate in the Rizzo Lab in Stony Brook University for my PhD.
-The lab focuses on molecular docking of virtual molecules against a protein target.
-Not only we apply this technique to identify optimal compounds, but also we develop the very docking software we use!
+My name is Steven Pak (Pharm.D, Ph.D), and I am an aspiring Full Stack Developer with a pharmacy and drug design background.
+Right now, I am a post-doctoral associate in the Rizzo Lab in Stony Brook University.
+The lab focuses on molecular docking of virtual molecules and the development of new de novo drug design routines.
 </div>